-Ah yes, now back to exploring that rich history and culture of this island with its Roman, Greek and Arabic history, where Baroque architecture interplays with Norman and Gothic architecture and where the 17th century Roman palazzo, Villa Romana del Casale, decorated throughout with amazing mosaics is listed as a World Heritage Site.
+Ah yes, now back to exploring that rich history and culture of this island with its Roman, Greek and Arabic history.
+Baroque architecture interplays with Norman and Gothic architecture and Sicily is where the 17th century Roman palazzo, Villa Romana del Casale, decorated throughout with amazing mosaics is listed as a World Heritage Site.

 Travel with Dom to Sicily on a delicious food, wine and cooking tour where we enjoy great food and all the cultural and scenic sights of this amazing part of Italy.
 Find out about our tours.